zbango/gym-saas/docs/journey/README.md

 returns the same task to **Planned** with the observed result recorded; it does not silently advance the roadmap.

+## V1 visual-parity phase

+The current screen-inventory phase recreates V1 presentation with mocked client state before its Go use cases are implemented.
+These records prove visual and interaction parity only: React must not acquire business rules, fake persistence, or authorization decisions.
+Backend work and the final integration are tracked as separate follow-up tasks.

+The living inventory is [V1 visual inventory](./v1-visual-inventory.md).

 ## Status meanings

 | Status | Meaning |